Ben Flanagan (He/Him)

 Ben is a barrister practicing insurance defence litigation.
 He has defended insurers and self-insured organizations his entire career.
-Ben spends more time in the courtroom than many lawyers and has had considerable success at the Superior Court and Court of Appeal levels.
+Ben is experienced trial and appellate counsel.
 He is called to the bar in Ontario (2013), Alberta (2017) and British Columbia (2020).

 Ben has been appointed lead counsel in a vast array of subject areas including construction cases, privacy and freedom of information disputes, commercial host/occupier’s liability, professional negligence, fraud and complex bodily injury cases.
 He has particular expertise in the following areas: